ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### <a id="event:Ability.tickEvent"></a>Ability.tickEvent

 Abilities fire the `tickEvent` while they are active or on cooldown (not on Ready state).
 In this example, a piece of equipment carries several abilities, but we want to do a common update logic on all of them.
+NOTE: An ability's tickEvent behaves a bit differently than a normal Tick() function, as it is considered an event.
+For instance, you are not able to call Task.Wait() on an ability's tickEvent, as you can with a normal Tick() function.

 ```lua
 local equipment = script.parent